whyn0/PythonChessGUI-AI/README.md

 # PythonChessGUI+AI
  It's a game of chess, but hopefully with ai implemented asap
 # Installation
-To install for every platform write on your CLI
+To install for every platform write on your CLI with pip or pip3

->pip3 install requirements.txt

-Or

->pip install requirements.txt
+>PySimpleGUI
+>chess

 Then you can

 >python3 PythonChessGUI.py